i24k3/i24k3.github.io/onlyjs/README.md

 - **Create HTML Elements**: Dynamically create and style HTML elements.
 - **Render Elements**: Insert elements into the DOM either inside or after a target element.
 - **Event Handling**: Attach event listeners to elements (for example, `click`, `submit`, etc.).
+- **responsive support**: on the go creation of responsive websites/webpages.
-- **Lightweight**: Minimal dependency on additional libraries or frameworks.
+- **Lightweight**: Minimal dependency, or bearely any dependency required.
+- **only using js**: no need to create css files or even multiple html files, JS is enough.

 ---